robang74/HARDN-XDR/README.md

 ## HARDN-XDR
 [![ci](https://github.com/OpenSource-For-Freedom/HARDN-XDR/actions/workflows/ci.yml/badge.svg)](https://github.com/OpenSource-For-Freedom/HARDN-XDR/actions/workflows/ci.yml)
 - **Our Goal**:
-  - Assist the open source community in building a Debian based **"GOLDEN IMAGE"** System.
+  - Assist the open source community in building a Debian based **"GOLDEN IMAGE"** System, with Multi Architecture capabilities.
 - **Our Purpose**:
   - To empower IT administrators and users with the tools they need to ensure endpoint security, optimize performance, and maintain compliance across their organization.
 - **What we have to offer**: